 - As a non-profit, statewide organization, WSMA brings together over 1,000 member schools to help perpetuate music education in Wisconsin and beyond.
 Since 1932, WSMA has provided statewide music programming activities, offered leadership and support for school music programs and advanced music as an integral part of the school curriculum and community life.

 - Students from member schools have access to WSMA programs.
 Annually, over 100,000 students participate in WSMA programs:

 - District and State Solo & Ensemble Festivals

 - Student Composition Project

 - Students participating in WSMA programs are eligible to receive official WSMA Awards, recognizing their achievements in music.
-Among these awards are WSMA Solo & Ensemble medals, part of an over 80-year tradition celebrated through many family generations.
+Among these awards are WSMA Solo & Ensemble medals, with a long-standing tradition celebrated through many family generations.

 - Teachers from WSMA member schools have access to professional development opportunities at the Wisconsin Center for Music Education and throughout the state.
 Additionally, music teachers from WSMA schools can have a statewide voice through opportunities to serve on program committees and train to become festival managers and adjudicators, ultimately impacting over 220,000 WSMA music events in Wisconsin each year.

 - Teachers from WSMA member schools receive WSMA publications free of charge, keeping them informed about current topics and trends in music education, and connected with other music activities taking place throughout Wisconsin.
 Flagship publications include Wisconsin School Musician magazine and Updater newsletter.
 Regular email updates and alerts are also sent to member contacts.